Haloarcula hispanica pleomorphic virus 1: Taxonomy

 Examination of the proteins and genome organisation of this virus suggests that it related to the single stranded DNA virus Halorubrum pleomorphic virus 1, the plasmid pHK2 and a region within the archeon Haloferax volcanii.
 It seems likely that the plasmid pHK2 may be a virus that can form circular plasmids and that the region within Haloferax volcanii is a prophage.

-The similarity between these double stranded DNA elements and the single stranded virus Halorubrum pleomorphic virus 1 is currently unique.
-If this relationship can be confirmed for other viruses it suggests that the currently used Baltimore system of classification may be in need of revision.